 Doctors take an oath to care for all fellow human beings.
-Yet nearly one in six Colorado adults (15.1 percent) say they are sometimes or often treated unfairly when getting medical care.
-Common reasons these Coloradans believe they were treated unfairly include age (32.6 percent), disability (21.5 percent) sex or gender (20.9 percent), and race or skin color
+Yet nearly one in six Colorado adults (15.1 percent) say they have sometimes or often been treated unfairly when getting medical care over their lifetime.
+Common reasons these Coloradans believe they were treated unfairly include age (32.6 percent), disability (21.5 percent) sex or gender (20.9 percent), and race or skin color (17.1 percent).

-(17.1 percent).
 These experiences can have very real impacts on a person's health.
-More than nine in 10 (94.0 percent) people who believe they were treated unfairly say it caused them some level of stress.
+More than nine in 10 people (94.0 percent) who have experienced unfair treatment say it caused them some level of stress.
 And some Coloradans (5.3 percent) actually skip care because they're worried about unfair treatment or the consequences of getting care.

-One in Six Colorado Adults Say They Sometimes or Often Experience Unfair Treatment
+One in Six Colorado Adults Say They Have Sometimes or Often Experienced Unfair Treatment